 The Juega Bien Program for Responsible Gambling

 All licensed online operators must promote the Juega Bien responsible gaming program and provide information about the harms associated with compulsive gambling.
-As part of these efforts, the interface of the gambling sites must display how much time has elapsed since players have started their betting sessions.
+As part of these efforts, gambling sites must display how much time has passed since players began their betting sessions.

-Taking a break from gaming is an option for Colombians who gamble with locally authorized operators.
-Players can self-impose limits on their betting sessions and deposits.
-Remote gaming operators must cater to customers with a self-exclusion feature and prompt them to set daily, weekly, and monthly deposit limits on their accounts during registration.
+Colombians who gamble with locally authorized operators can also take a break from gaming.
+Players may set limits on their betting sessions and deposits.
+Remote gaming operators must offer a self-exclusion feature and prompt customers to set daily, weekly, and monthly deposit limits during registration.

 Advertising Restrictions

-These responsible gambling policies extend to the marketing of gambling services and products, which is allowed but with some restrictions.
-For instance, all gambling-related ads must contain messages that warn about the risks of developing a gambling addiction.
-Similarly, they must promote responsible gaming and inform the audience such activities are restricted solely to persons of legal gambling age (18+).
+These responsible gambling policies also apply to the marketing of gambling services and products, which is permitted but subject to restrictions.
+All gambling-related ads must warn viewers about the risks of developing a gambling addiction.
+They must also promote responsible gaming and state that such activities are limited to persons of legal gambling age (18+).

-The marketing materials should contain messages advising players to gamble in moderation and for entertainment purposes only since excessive betting might lead to addiction.
-It makes sense that the advertising of unauthorized gambling products or businesses violates Colombian law.
+Marketing materials should advise players to gamble in moderation and only for entertainment, as excessive betting can lead to addiction.
+Unsurprisingly, advertising unauthorized gambling products or businesses violates Colombian law.

 Anti-Money Laundering Policies

-Colombia is a member of the Financial Action Task Force on Money Laundering in South America (GAFISUD), an organization that unites the countries in Latin America in the combat against financial crimes.
+Colombia is a member of the Financial Action Task Force on Money Laundering in South America (GAFISUD), an organization that unites Latin American countries in the fight against financial crimes.
 Formally founded in Cartagena, the organization reports directly to the international Financial Action Task Force (GAFI).
-It represents 14 other countries apart from Colombia, including Peru, Argentina, Brazil, Ecuador, Uruguay, Chile, Mexico, and Cuba.
+It represents 14 other countries in addition to Colombia, including Peru, Argentina, Brazil, Ecuador, Uruguay, Chile, Mexico, and Cuba.

-Since Colombia adheres to the GAFI guidelines for financial crimes prevention, the AML policies for locally licensed gambling operators largely coincide with those in other countries.
-Businesses must alert the authorities about all suspicious monetary transactions that may be associated with money laundering or terrorism funding.
-Betting firms must report all single transactions over $5 million, cumulative transactions of $15 million or more, and payouts exceeding certain amounts.
+Because Colombia adheres to GAFI guidelines on preventing financial crimes, AML policies for locally licensed gambling operators largely mirror those in other countries.
+Businesses must notify the authorities of all suspicious monetary transactions that may be linked to money laundering or terrorism financing.
+Betting firms must report any single transaction over $5 million, cumulative transactions of $15 million or more, and payouts that exceed specified thresholds.

 Conclusion

-Colombia is a popular tourist destination, boasting numerous luxury hotels, picturesque landscapes, and last but not least, dozens of gaming facilities.
-All this renders it an attractive spot for gambling mavens worldwide.
-It was the first state in Latin America to introduce a full-fledged gambling regulatory framework, serving as a role model for neighboring countries looking to regulate their eGaming industries.
+Colombia is a popular tourist destination, boasting numerous luxury hotels, picturesque landscapes, and, last but not least, dozens of gaming facilities.
+All this makes it an attractive spot for gambling enthusiasts worldwide.
+It was the first country in Latin America to introduce a full-fledged gambling regulatory framework, serving as a role model for neighboring countries looking to regulate their eGaming industries.

-Colombian gamblers have access to a full range of gambling products, accessible on landbased premises or via desktop and mobile platforms.
-The local regulator Coljuegos reported a staggering 148% growth in online gambling revenue for the first half of 2021 as the sector generated the record $2.1 billion.
-Colombia is set to become a major gambling hub in the region if these positive trends continue to manifest.
+Colombian gamblers have access to a full range of gambling products, available at land-based venues or via desktop and mobile platforms.
+The local regulator, Coljuegos, reported a staggering 148% growth in online gambling revenue for the first half of 2021, as the sector generated a record $2.1 billion.
+Colombia is set to become a major gambling hub in the region if these positive trends continue.

 The Juega Bien Program for Responsible Gambling

 All licensed online operators must promote the Juega Bien responsible gaming program and provide information about the harms associated with compulsive gambling.
-As part of these efforts, the interface of the gambling sites must display how much time has elapsed since players have started their betting sessions.
+As part of these efforts, gambling sites must display how much time has passed since players began their betting sessions.

-Taking a break from gaming is an option for Colombians who gamble with locally authorized operators.
-Players can self-impose limits on their betting sessions and deposits.
-Remote gaming operators must cater to customers with a self-exclusion feature and prompt them to set daily, weekly, and monthly deposit limits on their accounts during registration.
+Colombians who gamble with locally authorized operators can also take a break from gaming.
+Players may set limits on their betting sessions and deposits.
+Remote gaming operators must offer a self-exclusion feature and prompt customers to set daily, weekly, and monthly deposit limits during registration.